Psychotherapy with Tess Hunneybell

 Who This Retreat Is For

-Within this framework, the retreat is held with care, discretion, and professional attention, allowing each participant to engage at her own pace and in her own way.
+Within this framework, the work is held with discretion, clinical care, and a pace that allows each woman to engage in her own way.

 Ways I work